Divensky/Divensky/README.md

 - 🌱 I’m programming in HTML, CSS and JavaScript.

-- 💞️ I’m looking to collaborate on JavaScript projects.
+- 💞️ I’m looking to collaborate on FrontEnd and JavaScript projects.

 <!---
 Divensky/Divensky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.